 If you’re ready to see how your retirement accounts are performing, here’s how to do a 15-minute evaluation.

 Step 1: Check Fund Performance

-Believe it or not, the end of the year is rapidly approaching (I know, I can’t believe it either).
-That means it’s a great time for evaluating your retirement account.
+Believe it or not, we are at the mid-point of the year (I know, I can’t believe it either).
+That means it’s a great time to at least start thinking about evaluating your retirement account.
 While autumn is my preferred time to assess performance.
 It’s not a bad idea to do a second evaluation in the spring as well.